frame-lang/frame-docs/getting_started/machine_block.rst

     ##

-We now have three states, but no way to actually generate "Hello World!" yet.
-We need to learn a few key concepts about states before we can do that.
+We now have three states, but how do we get to them?
+We need to learn a few key concepts before we can do that.

 Start State
 ^^^^^^^^^^^